carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 Getting this to work requires a small amount of setup.
 On Unix systems with X11, install the `graphviz <http://www.graphviz.org>`_ toolkit, and make sure 'dot' and 'gv' are in your path.
-If you are running on Mac OS X, download and install the Mac OS X `Graphviz program
+If you are running on macOS, download and install the macOS `Graphviz program
 <http://www.pixelglow.com/graphviz/>`_ and add
 ``/Applications/Graphviz.app/Contents/MacOS/`` (or wherever you install it) to your path.
 The programs need not be present when configuring, building or